A phase-field approach to model evaporation from porous media: Modeling and upscaling: Upscaling: Periodic Homogenization

 \subsection{Non-Dimensional Model Equations}

-We first non-dimensionalize the model equations \eqref{ES2-3}--\eqref{ES2-4} and the energy balance equation (\ref{ES1-23}) for the solid phase, to identify the dominating terms and consequently the significant ones for the upscaling.
-To ensure that we are in the range of Darcy's law, \emph{i.e.,} the momentum equation \eqref{ES2-2} becomes a Darcy-like equation, we assume the typical velocity, pressure, viscosity, density etc. accordingly.
+We first non-dimensionalize the phase-field formulation described by the equations \eqref{ES2-1}--\eqref{ES2-10} and then the heat conduction equation (\ref{ES1-23}) for the solid phase, to identify the dominating terms and consequently the significant ones for the upscaling.
+To ensure that we are in the range of Darcy's law, \emph{i.e.,} the momentum equation \eqref{ES2-6} becomes a Darcy-like equation, we assume the typical velocity, pressure, viscosity, density etc. accordingly.
 Moreover, we also ensure that the diffuse interface (\emph{i.e.}, the transition between liquid and gas) stays within a local pore.
 Non-dimensional variables and quantities are denoted with a hat and are defined as follows

 Note that the reference quantities are related to each other through various non-dimensional numbers.
 One can consider the size of these non-dimensional numbers depending on the regime of interest.
 Here in the present case, we are interested in Darcy's regime where the diffusion time scale dominates the advection and reaction time scales.
 It is well-known that the Darcy's law is valid when fluid flow is laminar and the pressure drop dominates the flow behavior, which corresponds to the Reynolds and Euler numbers being